naishasinha/naishasinha/README.md

 ## Hi, I'm Naisha! 👋🏽

-I’m an undergraduate majoring in Computer Science (concentration: Data Science) and minoring in Business at the University of Washington - Seattle.
+📚 Undergraduate majoring in Computer Science (concentration: Data Science) and minoring in Business at the University of Washington - Seattle

+💡 Interested in working on side projects + open-source contributions in web dev, full-stack, and AI.

 ## Languages and Tools 💻